The Cobb Salad

 Cobb’s Old-Fashioned French Dressing

-Blend all ingredients together (first 9 ingredients), except the oils.
-Add the olive oil and salad oil.
-Mix well until well combined.
-Chill and shake to combine before serving.
-Makes 1-1/2 cups
+- ADD the olive oil and salad oil.
+MIX well until well combined.
+CHILL and MIX to combine before serving.